keMoleseng/alx-system_engineering-devops/0x00-shell_basics/README.md

 The ls -la command lists all files including hidden files.
 The ls -l -n -la command prints all the contents in the directory including the file ids and hidden files.
 The mkdir command creates a new directory.
+The mv command moves a file from one directory to another.